TobiasPSP/doneland_sources/Components/Data Transmission/Wireless/README.md

 If you plan to use *WiFi* or *Bluetooth* then you are in luck: both technologies are largely harmonized throughout the world, and only very few exceptions exist for the common operating modes.

-If you in contrast plan to transmit radio waves as a *Short Range Device*, substantial differences exist, both in *legal frequencies* and *maximum allowable radio power*.
+If you in contrast plan to transmit radio waves as a *Short Range Device*, substantial regional differences exist, both in *legal frequencies* and *maximum allowable radio power*.

 Just how complex it can get when you want to stay within legal bounds illustrates [this document](https://www.analog.com/en/resources/technical-articles/fcc-and-etsi-requirements-for-shortrange-uhf-askmodulated-transmitters.html).